chameerabot/swv-devops/README.md

 - **Local Development and Testing:** Included steps to locally build and test the Docker images, enabling effective local development and testing to enhance developer productivity and experience.

+**2. Building and Packaging the application as a container in a CI/CD pipeline ready for deployment**